nagi49000/airflow-ml-pipeline/README.md

 ### Airflow set up

 The docker set up for airflow is a little involved.
-The (docker compose file)[./docker-compose.yaml] and instructions to run are pulled from the
+The [docker compose file](./docker-compose.yaml) and instructions to run are pulled from the
 [airflow website](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html) - accessed Dec 2022.

 The docker compose file is a little complicated, and will require docker compose v1.29 or above.
 Instructions for installing